When using ellipses and em-dashes, here are a few tips:

 I didn't like her eyes.
 They screamed, "I hate cats."

+I make some style decisions when editing.
 I take out "that" whenever possible.
 For example, "He didn't think that the cat would eat the whole chicken."

 I like, "He didn't think the cat would eat the whole chicken."